rails/rails/guides/source/initialization.md

 end
 ```

-In this case, +options+ will be +nil+ so nothing happens in this method.
+In this case, `options` will be `nil` so nothing happens in this method.

-After +super+ has finished in +Rack::Server+, we jump back to +rails/commands/server.rb+.
-At this point, +set_environment+ is called within the context of the +Rails::Server+ object and this method doesn't appear to do much at first glance:
+After `super` has finished in `Rack::Server`, we jump back to `rails/commands/server.rb`.
+At this point, `set_environment` is called within the context of the `Rails::Server` object and this method doesn't appear to do much at first glance:

 ```ruby
 def set_environment